uezo/ChatdollKit/README.md

 - **SimpleCamera**: A component that handles image capture and preview display from the camera.
 You can also capture images without showing the preview.

-## 🛜 Remote Access
+## 🎮 Control from External Programs

-You can send requests to the ChatdollKit application from external programs using socket communication.
+You can send requests to the ChatdollKit application from external programs using socket communication or from JavaScript.
 This feature enables new use cases such as AI Vtuber streaming, remote avatar customer service, and hybrid character operations combining AI and human interaction.
-Attach the `ChatdollKit/Scripts/Network/SocketServer` to the AIAvatar object and set the port number (e.g., 8080).
+Attach `ChatdollKit/Scripts/Network/SocketServer` to the AIAvatar object and set the port number (e.g., 8080) to control using socket communication, or, attach `ChatdollKit/Scripts/IO/JavaScriptMessageHandler` to control from JavaScript.

 Additionally, to handle dialog requests over the network, attach the `ChatdollKit/Scripts/Dialog/DialogPriorityManager` to the AIAvatar object.
 To process requests that make the character perform gestures, facial expressions, or speech created by humans instead of AI responses, attach the `ChatdollKit/Scripts/Model/ModelRequestBroker` to the AIAvatar object.